 The variety of IFISAs available means it’s relatively simple to diversify, so if one of your investments was to do badly for any reason, the value of your whole pension pot isn’t lost.
 While you’re only able to open one IFISA account per tax year, you can still diversify by investing in a range of different types of businesses or projects through a platform that allows pooled funds, or you can open a new IFISA account each year, focusing on a different industry, sector or geographical location each time to mitigate risk.

-There’s plenty of choice, and if you were to invest some (or all) of your annual ISA allowance into an IFISA with the view of keeping it there until you’re ready for retirement, you could re-invest the proceeds each year to create a compounding effect, and once you’ve retired you can start to draw down some of the proceeds as income.
+There’s plenty of choice, and if you were to invest some (or all) of your annual ISA allowance into an IFISA with the view of keeping it there until you’re ready for retirement, you could re-invest the proceeds each year to create a compounding effect.
+Once you’ve retired, you can start to draw down some of the proceeds as income.

 Speaking of income - IFISAs often boast the ability to pay interest quarterly, directly into your bank account.
 This could provide a relatively steady, dependable stream of income for those in retirement.

 Over 4.5 million people in the UK are self-employed, and unfortunately, the self-employed among us don’t have the advantage of an auto-enrolment workplace pension - where you (the employee) contribute 5% of your earnings and your employer is required to contribute 3%.
 For these people, the IFISA could be used as a substitute for private pensions.